BlEmoRe/blemore-common/README.md

 ## Tools

+### Accuracy metrics

+We employ two main evaluation metrics: `ACC_presence` and `ACC_salience`.

+- `ACC_presence` measures whether the correct label(s) are predicted without errors.
+  A correct prediction must include all present emotions while avoiding false negatives (e.g., predicting only one emotion in a blend) and false positives (e.g., predicting emotions that are not part of the label).

+- `ACC_salience` extends `ACC_presence` by considering the relative prominence of each emotion.
+  It evaluates whether the predicted proportions reflect the correct ranking — whether the emotions are equally present or one is more dominant than the other.
+This metric applies only to blended emotions.

+**Simple functions to calculate the accuracy metrics is available in:** `src/tools/accuracy_measures.py`

 ### Filename parser

 Simple filename parser, provided as a convenience.
 Note that it is not necessary to use the filename parser, since the filenames and their